saikumar-everest/jest-all-kind-unit-test-setups/README.md

 # jest-all-kind-unit-test-setups

-Purpose of this project is to act as reference for all kind of unit test setups written in [Jest](https://jestjs.io/) test framework
+:book: Purpose of this project is to act as reference :notebook: for all kind of unit test setups written in [Jest](https://jestjs.io/) test framework

 We encourage [AAA(Arrange - Act - Assert) format](http://wiki.c2.com/?ArrangeActAssert) for structuring any unit(actually any!) test.